-Story," by Bryan Edwards.
-A reception will be held on Oct.
-5, from 6-8pm."Welcome to my world!," says Edwards.
-"I have a passion for nature and wildlife that goes beyond my camera.
-I've spent much of my life camping, fishing, hiking, and even hunting when I was younger.
-Today, I choose to capture the places and critters I enjoy seeing on my adventures with my camera".
+The American Center for Photographers, at Whirligig Station, 230 Goldsboro Street S, in downtown Wilson.
+Through Sept.
+3 - "Hechio en Barrio, Jean-Felix Fayolle".
+Made in the Hood - is the story of a Mexican youth from workingclass neighborhoods, mainly in San Luis Potosi.
+Jean-Felix Fayolle presents an immersive work of more than 15 years in the depths of these stigmatized territories, their culture, and their inhabitants.
+Through Sept.
+3 - "The Last Generation, Zoey's Dream, Bob Miller."
+As traditional midsize farms near extinction in America, rural farming children are reimagining their relationship to the land, and their future.
+Conceived to align with forthcoming Census of Agriculture data.
 Ongoing - The ACP will present monthly photography exhibitions showcasing work from within the USA and beyond.
 Coupled with the exhibition programming will be education workshops, forums and other photocentric events that will grow public awareness of photographic image makers and generate networks between photographers throughout the world.
 Hours: Wed., Fri., & Sat., 11am-5pm; Thur., 11am-7:30pm and Sun., 11am-3pm.
 Contact: 708/271-3042 or visit (www. eyesonmainstreetwilson.com).

 Truist Events Gallery, Wilson Arts Center, 204 Nash Street S, Wilson.
-Through Nov.
-5 - "3rd Annual National Multi-Media Juried Exhibition," juried by artist Ben Bridgers.
-The exhibit showcases 2D & 3D artwork from all over the country.
-The "3rd Annual Multi-Media Juried Art Exhibition" is sponsored by Farris & Thomas Law Firm.
+Sept.
+14 - Nov.
+5 - "3rd Annual National Multi-Media Juried Art Show".
 Ongoing - We feature a variety of work from local and regionally known artists at the Wilson Arts Center, rotating work approximately every two months.
 All gallery exhibits and artist receptions are free and open to the public!
 Visit our Gallery Shop at the Wilson Arts Center, featuring a variety of handmade and one-of-a-kind treasures from local and regional artists!
 There are two free parking lots behind the Wilson Arts Center: The Colony Lot (Lot #12) with entrance off Barnes Street and Lot #17 with an entrance off Douglas Street.
 Hours: Tue.-Sat., 10am-5pm.
 Contact: 252/291-4329 or at (wilsonarts.com).

 Vollis Simpson Whirligig Park, 301 S. Goldsboro Street in downtown Wilson.
 Ongoing - The two-acre park features 30 of Vollis Simpson's whirligigs - including some of the largest in his life's work.
 Visitors will never be at a loss for something to do at the park.
 A central lawn amphitheater where everything from music to film engages audiences.
 The park shelter hosts the Wilson Farmers & Artisan Market, educational programs, and family fun activities.
 Benches, tables and chairs invite picnicking, reading, or just enjoying art and nature.
 Practice Tai chi, have a picnic or a family reunion, play flashlight tag among the reflective whirligigs the possibilities are endless!
 There is free public parking on Goldsboro Street just a little past the Whirligig Park and there is additional parking along Douglas Street.
 The Whirligig Festival is usually held the first weekend in November in Historic Downtown Wilson.
 Admission: Free.
 Hours: open daily, including holidays, from 5am to midnight.
-Contact: 252/360-4150 or at (wilsonwhirligigpark.
+Contact: 252/360-4150 or at (wilsonwhirligigpark. org).

-Vollis Simpson Whirligig Park Museum & Gift Shop, 230 Goldsboro Street SW, Suite 201, Wilson.
+Vollis Simpson Whirligig Park Museum &

+Gift Shop, 230 Goldsboro Street SW, Suite 201, Wilson.
 Ongoing - The Vollis Simpson Whirligig Park Museum & Gift Shop is directly across Goldsboro Street from the Whirligig Park.
 Descriptive panels and a video presentation tell the story of Vollis Simpson, the creator of the massive, colorful kinetic sculptures that spin in the slightest breeze and delight visitors of all ages.
 Highlights include two original whirligigs, one of which offers a photo opportunity showing the reflective properties of the 'gig.
-The gift shop includes art, wearables, toys, and souvenirs of the Whirligia Park and Historic Downtown Wilson."
-Admission: Free.
-Hours: Tue. - Sat., 10am-5pm.
-Contact: 252/674-1352.
+The gift shop includes art. wearables. toys, and souvenirs of the Whirligig Park and Historic Downtown Wilson."